-Our future plans are detailed in the Service Delivery Plan 2022-23 and Integrated Risk Management Plan 2021-24.
+Our future plans are detailed in the Service Delivery Plan 2023-24 and Integrated Risk Management Plan 2021-24.
 We will be focused on continuing to deliver an excellent service to the residents and businesses of Merseyside with making more efficient use of the resources we have.
-The annual planning process for the Service Delivery Plan and Community Safety Plans begins in November each year, is approved by Authority in March and published on 1st April.
+The annual planning process for the Service Delivery Plan and Station Community Safety Plans begins in November each year, is approved by Authority in March and published on 1st April.
+At time of writing we are planning for the next Community Risk Management Plan (CRMP) previously known as IRMP.
+CRMP 2024/27 will be approved and published in July 2024 following a period of consultation with the public, partners and stakeholders.

-As part of the 2019/20 Budget report the Chief Fire Officer, (CFO), received Members' support to increase the frontline firefighter response and protection establishment from 620 Full Time Equivalent (FTE) to 642 FTE, plus a new fire engineer post in protection, and an increase in the available fire appliances from 26 to 30.
+Since 2019/20 the Chief Fire Officer has received Authority Members' support to increase the frontline firefighter response and protection establishment from 620 Full Time Equivalent (FTE) to 642 FTE, plus a new fire engineer post in Protection, and an increase in the available fire appliances from 26 to 32.
 The Authority plans on maintaining the frontline firefighter Full Time Equivalent (FTE) at 642 whilst investing in the Capital Infrastructure of the Authority.
-We continue to deliver 2 Firefighter training courses a year to maintain meet this commitment.
+We continue to deliver two Firefighter training courses a year to maintain meet this commitment.